 Savory Porridge Additions

-Get creative–turn it into a savory delight by adding poached or fried eggs and avocados for a well-rounded and nutritious start to your day.
+Get creative.
+Turn it into a savory delight by adding poached or fried eggs.
+Include avocados for a well-rounded and nutritious start to your day.

-• Poached or fried eggs introduce a savory twist, their runny yolks mingling with the porridge for a delightful combination of flavors.
+Poached or fried eggs introduce a savory twist.
+Their runny yolks mingle with the porridge.
+This creates a delightful combination of flavors.

-• Miso – could be incorporated in a variety of ways.
-To incorporate miso into porridge, whisk a small amount (about 1-2 teaspoons) of miso paste into the cooked porridge just before serving to preserve its delicate flavors and probiotics.
-Pair it with savory toppings like sautéed mushrooms, a soft-boiled egg, and scallions, or try a sweet-salty fusion with roasted nuts, fresh fruit, and a drizzle of miso caramel.
+Miso – could be incorporated in a variety of ways.
+To add miso to porridge, whisk a small amount of miso paste into the cooked porridge.
+Use about 1-2 teaspoons of miso paste.
+Do this just before serving to preserve its delicate flavors and probiotics.
+Pair it with savory toppings like sautéed mushrooms.
+Add a soft-boiled egg and scallions.
+Or try a sweet-salty fusion with roasted nuts, fresh fruit, and a drizzle of miso caramel.

-Like with the miso suggestion, you can turn porridge from breakfast to dinner by adding a variety of savory elements like mushrooms, greens and even topping with some protein or cheese.
+Like with the miso suggestion, you can turn porridge from breakfast to dinner.
+Add a variety of savory elements like mushrooms or greens.
+You can even top it with some protein or cheese.

 Learn How to Make Porridge Using Any Grain